psaisan/psaisan.github.io/README.md

-# Welcome to home of CARTMAN and other computational marvels
+# Welcome to the home of CARTMAN and other computational marvels

 ### Copyright (c) Payam Saisan, 2024
 ### CARTMAN is released under [MIT License](https://github.com/psaisan/psaisan.github.io/blob/main/LICENSE)